tailordev-academy/javascript-react/2-writing-components.md

 ### Lifecycle methods

-Each component has several "lifecycle methods" that you can override to run code at particular times in the process.
+Each component has several "lifecycle methods" that you can override to run code at particular times in the process:

 - Mounting: when an instance of a component is being created and inserted into the DOM